New blog: Designing a world you don’t need perfect vision to use

 Outstanding national or international academics or policymakers can apply to spend up to six months with the IPR.

-Learn more about our postgraduate programmes
+Learn more about our postgraduate programme.

 This pioneering doctorate will enhance professional capability and critical reflection on the theories, methods and practices of policymaking.